zio/zio/docs/reference/state/index.md

 }
 ```

-Using the previous pattern, we can eliminate the need to use a variable:
+Using the previous pattern, we can eliminate the need to use variables:

 ```scala mdoc:compile-only
 import scala.io.StdIn._